-If you’re building an all-sky camera with INDI-AllSky, monitoring environmental conditions is a great way to enhance your setup.
-The BME280 sensor provides accurate readings of temperature, humidity, and atmospheric pressure, making it an excellent addition to your Raspberry Pi 5-based all-sky camera.
+Integrating a BME280 sensor into INDI-AllSky is a great way to enhance your setup.
+This sensor provides accurate readings of temperature, humidity, and atmospheric pressure, making it an excellent addition to your Raspberry Pi 5-based all-sky camera.

 This guide will walk you through the process of connecting a BME280 sensor to a Raspberry Pi 5 and integrating it with INDI-AllSky to monitor weather conditions.